Hunter Drew

-Hunter Drew (born October 21, 1998) is a Canadian professional ice hockey player currently playing for the Rockford IceHogs in the American Hockey League (AHL) as a prospect to the Chicago Blackhawks of the National Hockey League (NHL).
-He was selected by the Anaheim Ducks, 178th overall, by the in the 2018 NHL Entry Draft.
+Hunter Drew (born October 21, 1998) is a Canadian professional ice hockey right winger) for the Bridgeport Islanders of the American Hockey League (AHL).
+He was selected by the Anaheim Ducks, 178th overall, in the 2018 NHL entry draft.

 Playing career

-Drew played major junior hockey with the Charlottetown Islanders in the Quebec Major Junior Hockey League (QMJHL) from 2016–2019 and was selected by the Anaheim Ducks in the sixth-round, 178th overall, in the 2018 NHL Entry Draft.

-As a defenceman, Drew posted 50 points through 61 regular season games during his final season with the Islanders in 2018–19, earning a one-year contract with the Ducks AHL affiliate, the San Diego Gulls on August 14, 2019.
+Drew played major junior hockey with the Charlottetown Islanders in the Quebec Major Junior Hockey League (QMJHL) from 2016–2019, scoring 92 points in 167 games.
+He was selected by the Anaheim Ducks of the National Hockey League (NHL) in the sixth round, 178th overall, in the 2018 NHL entry draft.
+As a defenceman, Drew posted 50 points through 61 regular season games during his final season with the Islanders in 2018–19, earning a one-year contract with the Ducks American Hockey League (AHL) affiliate, the San Diego Gulls, on August 14, 2019.

 In his first professional season in 2019–20, Drew split the season between the Gulls and secondary affiliate, the Tulsa Oilers of the ECHL.
-He posted 2 goals and 7 points in 29 regular season games with the Gulls before the season was halted due to the COVID-19 pandemic.
+He posted two goals and seven points in 29 regular season games with the Gulls before the season was halted due to the COVID-19 pandemic.
 He was signed to a three-year, entry-level contract with the Anaheim Ducks on March 31, 2020.

 With the ongoing pandemic delaying the commencement of the 2020–21 season, Drew opted to continue his development in Europe by signing on loan with Slovakian club, HC '05 Banská Bystrica, on September 14, 2020.
 He collected 9 goals and 16 points through 20 games before returning to North America for the Ducks training camp and re-assignment to the San Diego Gulls.
 With the introduction of a taxi squad stretching the Gulls roster, Drew split the shortened season on the blueline and spot filling as a forward.